Distributed renewable energy system

 Electrical grid integration

-Direct-drive permanent magnet generator (generator efficiency 96%); the generated alternating voltage is converted to DC by a rectifier stage, with output ranging from 24 V to 380 V DC depending on the model.
+Direct-drive permanent magnet generator (96% efficiency); the alternating voltage is converted to DC by a rectifier stage, with output from 24 V to 380 V DC depending on the model.
 A grid inverter converts this to AC for network injection.

 06 - Smart control